kymb0/kymb0.github.io/_posts/2025-05-11-ai-ml-draft.md

 **ISN’T THAT SO COOL!?**

-### A Bried Example of How Residual Calculation Works
+### A Brief Example of How Residual Calculation Works

 ```
 Say we have the below actual and predicted values: